IAEA-NDS/endf-parserpy/docs/source/reference/endf_parser/index.rst

 ===========

-The ``endf_parserpy.interpreter.endf_parser`` module implements only a single class :class:`EndfParser`, which is also exposed in the global namespace of the ``endf_parserpy`` package.
+The ``endf_parserpy.interpreter.endf_parser`` module implements only a single class :class:`EndfParserPy`, which is also exposed in the global namespace of the ``endf_parserpy`` package.